Tim Donaghy: Betting scandal

 Earlier that day, federal sources told the New York Daily News that Donaghy would surrender to the FBI and plead guilty to gambling charges.
 The Daily News also learned that the bookies in the scandal were two high school classmates of Donaghy's who embellished their mob ties.
 The Daily News reported that at his friends' request, Donaghy had passed word about the crews working the games on which they planned to bet.
 The Associated Press identified one of the men as James Battista, a former owner of a sports bar in Havertown, Pennsylvania, a Philadelphia suburb.
 Battista's lawyer told the AP that his client expected to be indicted.
+It was later learned that it was Donaghy who embellished the supposed involvement of organized crime in the scandal, and that the bets for the 2003–04, 2004–05, 2005–06, and 2006-07 NBA seasons were almost exclusively on games officiated by Donaghy.
+Indeed, researchers investigated the sociology of the bets using electronic betting records and betting line data and concluded there was no evidence to support Donaghy's contention he bet almost as equally on games he officiated, and considerable evidence the bets were on games he officiated (which supported the FBI submissions of Donaghy's best friend and NBA co-conspirator Tommy Martino and of pro gambler cooperators).

 At his home in Bradenton, Donaghy did not initially comment on his situation.
 He reportedly claimed to be "the butler" to visiting reporters and turned his sprinklers on a freelance photographer for the New York Times when he got too close.
 His then-wife Kimberly passed a note to reporters telling them not to bother asking them any questions.